 Hong Kong will play an indispensable role under China’s Belt and Road and the Greater Bay Area Initiatives.
-Hong Kong’s well-established legal framework, attractive tax system and its status as an international legal and dispute resolution services center in the Asia Pacific region will help promote and support the development of these initiatives.
-The legal professional who is well versed in both the international and the PRC’s legal and regulatory landscape will play an important role in the progress of such initiatives.
+Hong Kong’s well established legal framework, attractive tax system and its status as an international legal and dispute resolution services center in the Asia Pacific region will help promote and support the development of these initiatives.
+The legal profession who is well versed in both the international and the PRC’s legal and regulatory landscape will play an important role in the progress of such initiatives.

 One particular area is the rise of blockchain technology.
 The development of blockchain technology will fundamentally change the way many commercial transactions are conducted.
 Benefits of such technology include, among others, lowering transaction costs and reducing human labor and error.
-The Hong Kong Government and industry-leading companies have already announced initiatives to use blockchain technology for trade and financing so I expect to see legal and regulatory innovations to accommodate the technology.
+The Hong Kong Government and industry leading companies have already announced initiatives to use blockchain technology for trade and financing so I expect to see legal and regulatory innovations to accommodate blockchain technology.